Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Numerical simulations

 and output matrices is chosen as $C=0$ and $D=I$, which means that only the restriction on the control inputs $|u_{i}(t)|\leq 10$ by taking $s_{i}=10$, $\forall{i=1,2}$.
 We now randomly generate initial data $x_{0}\in[-1,1]^{3}$ and each input channel of time length is $N=4$, then the related final time in state-space is as $\text{Tfinal}=0.5~[s]$.

-After the state-input matrix ${X}$ and ${U}$ were calculated (see \eqref{eq:sec5-MIMO-data} in Appendix), we obtained the optimal value $\|U^{\ast}\|_{1}=24.1544$.
-Due to the fact that the augmented matrix $\Psi$ is invertible \eqref{eq:Psi-inv}, then the dynamic linear compensator $\mathcal{K}$ associated with real matrices $(K,H,G,F)$ is computationally efficient.
+After the state-input matrices ${X}$ and ${U}$ were calculated (see \eqref{eq:sec5-MIMO-data} in Appendix), we obtained the optimal value $\|U^{\ast}\|_{1}=24.1544$.
+Due to the fact that the augmented matrix $\Psi$ is invertible \eqref{eq:Psi-inv}, then the controller $\mathcal{K}$ with real matrices $(K,H,G,F)$ is computationally efficient.
 Figure~\ref{fig:pattern} reveals the pattern of the compensator $\mathcal{K}$, in which the color-bar reports the level of real values of the correlation elements in matrix $\mathcal{K}$.
-In particular, Theorem \ref{them:sparse-feedback-realziation} means that we require the knowledge of the matrices $H$ and $K$ (see \eqref{eq:sec5-MIMO-KH-data} in Appendix) to synthesize the sparse feedback control as follows
+Theorem \ref{them:sparse-feedback-realziation} implies that we require the knowledge of the matrices $H$ and $K$ (see \eqref{eq:sec5-MIMO-KH-data} in Appendix) to synthesize the sparse feedback control, as follows

 As shown in Figure~\ref{fig:Multi-inputs-state}, the optimal feedback control signals contain two components, where both control inputs are along the input constraints $|u_{\mathcal{K},i}(t)|\leq10$, $\forall{i}=1,2$.
-Clearly, the synthesized feedback control sequences are sparse as desired.
+Clearly, the inferred feedback control sequences are sparse as desired.
 From this figure, it appears that the optimal state trajectories converge to zeros with minimum control effort.